Refined disk potentials for immersed Lagrangian surfaces: Introduction

 We next construct infinitely many pairwise not Hamiltonian isotopic immersed monotone Lagrangian spheres $L[(a,b,c),(a,b,3ab-c)]\subset \CP^2$.
 They are indexed by pairs of Markov triples $[(a,b,c),(a,b,3ab-c)]$ differing by a single mutation.
 We distinguish them by computing their refined potentials using wall-crossing and smoothing formulas.
-For concrete calculations we have written a code, and collected some of the outputs in Table~\ref{tab:pot}.
-As an example, the polynomial $P_1(-t)$ for the sphere $L[(1,5,13),(1,13,34)]$ reads:
+For example, the polynomial $P_1(-t)$ for the sphere $L[(1,5,13),(1,13,34)]$ reads: